 The Marriott Bonvoy Business Card is Marriott’s business credit card.
 This card used to be the American Express SPG Business Card but has since taken on Marriott Bonvoy branding.
 When SPG and Marriott merged in the summer of 2018, the combined points “currency” has been heavily devalued.

-This card has a recently increased annual fee of $125 (NOT waived the first year).
-But still, this card is a less expensive alternative to the Marriott Bonvoy Brilliant Card.
+This card has an annual fee of $125 (NOT waived the first year).
+But it is still a less expensive alternative to the Marriott Bonvoy Brilliant Card.

 The Marriott Bonvoy Business card has a sign-up bonus worth 75,000 points.
-It can be earned after spending $3,000 in the first 3 months.
+It can be earned after spending $3,000 in the first three months.

 The highlight of the Bonvoy Business Card’s earning structure is that it earns 6x points on Marriott purchases.
 However, it also comes with some nice 4x categories intended for businesses.
 These categories include US Restaurants, US Gas Stations, Shipping purchases, and Cell Phone Services (purchased directly from U.S. service providers).
 All other purchases earn 2x points.

 The Marriott Bonvoy Business Card is a much better earner than its personal counterpart, the Chase Marriott Bonvoy Card.
 Even individual consumers can use the gas stations and restaurants categories to boost their Marriott point counts.
 I wish that any of the personal cards had an earning structure like this card has.